meyruiz/MACS-Soen6011summer2023/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Step 1 : Ensure you have the mentioned applications downloaded and able to verify by obtaining their versions in your system.
+Step 2 : Follow the backend instructions to have the backend able to receive data.
+Step 3 : Open a Terminal and locate the front end folder and use cd to enter into the folder
+>cd fe-career-platform
+Step 4: Type the command to have your front end running smoothly as well.
+>npm start

+(For Windows user: Enable running scripts on your system by running the following command if it is in Restricted mode)
+>Set-ExecutionPolicy RemoteSigned

 ## Authors